martician1/martician1/syscall.md

 print(''.join('\\x{:02x}'.format(byte) for byte in shellcode))
 ```
-I couldn't figure out how to embed commetns into the assembly string so here are some clarifications:
+I couldn't figure out how to embed comments into the assembly string so here are some clarifications:

 - `0x80064c8c` - the address of `bool is_module_address(unsigned long addr)`, this is a random kernel function which
-  fortunatelly happened to return 0.
+  fortunately happened to return 0.
 This call is necessary for zeroing out `r0` which can't be done by
   any of the conventional `xor r0, r1, r1`, `mov r0, #0`, etc. instructions since all of them contain
   a `\x00` (string termination) byte in their assembled versions.
 - `0x8003f924` - the address of `prepare_kernel_cred()`, to invoke it with `NULL` `r0` has to be 0.
 - `0x8003f56c` - the address of `commit_creds(struct cred *)`, We call this function just after `prepare_kernel_cred` so that
-  the return value of the latter (that is the root privilage credential struct) is used as the function argument.
+  the return value of the latter (that is the root privilege credential struct) is used as the function argument.
-- Pushing/Poping the `r3` register and spliting the `commit_creds`' address is necessary
+- Pushing/Popping the `r3` register and splitting the `commit_creds`' address is necessary
   for not having lower case characters and the `\x00` byte as parts of the shellcode.

 Now, back to the exploit, I inserted the script output into the `shellcode` variable in the C snippet bellow.